dimsumlabs/dsl-accounts/README.md

 make report
 ```

-In order to run the above commands, you will need to have installed pip on your device and then install the following librairies (flake8, coverage, jinja2) as follow:
+In order to run the above commands, you will need to have installed pip on your device and then install the librairies as follow:

 ```
 pip install -r requirements.txt
 ```

+Or you can manually install the following libraries:

 ```
 pip install flake8